Below are answers to our most frequently asked questions. Please feel free to e-mail us if you have any additional questions: email@example.com.

 Do I need to add supplements to PPFC food?

-Do I need to worry about Salmonella and E.Coli with PPFC food?
+Do I need to worry about Salmonella and E. coli with PPFC food?

-We pride ourselves in the quality of our products, which means running a rigorous quality control program.
-An independent laboratory tests all of our batches for total bacteria, Salmonella, and E.Coli O157:H7.
+We pride ourselves on the quality of our dog and cat products, which means running a rigorous quality control program.
+An independent laboratory tests all of our batches for total bacteria, Salmonella, and E. coli O157:H7.
 Even though we test our products before they leave our plant, the first level of our quality control begins with the sources of our meats – the control of bacteria begins at the farm.
-Working with responsible vendors in conjunction with our strict product testing procedures provides safe, healthy products.
+Working with responsible vendors, in conjunction with our strict product testing procedures, helps ensure safe, healthy products.

 Why should I buy PPFC food if I can make it at home?
 Can I make something similar at home?

-Where do you bake your treats?
+Where do you bake your dog treats?
 Do you follow any federal or state guidelines for production of your treats?